austindoeswork/S2017-UPE-AI/README.md

 ## ROUTES

+/ = index, you can play matches of tower defense (press up to spawn unit, colors correspond to %hp of unit)

 /signup = create new account given username, password, will give you an apikey

-/login = login using existing username, password details, will show you apikey
+/login = login using existing username, password details, will redirect to /profile

+/profile = shows you apikey as long as you have a valid login cookie

+## TODO LIST

+* secure cookies from login using encryption (gorilla has securecookie toolkit)

+* clean up tdef collision detection (find a good way to figure out if a unit should fire faster than N^2 time)